 Anyone who takes Vicodin for any reason is at risk for dependence, even if they are not predisposed to substance abuse and addiction.
 Countless individuals start taking Vicodin to relieve moderate to severe pain and end up dependent.
 Dependency can happen even when following the doctor’s prescription correctly.

 Statistics provided by the CDC reveal that drug overdose is the leading cause of accidental death in the United States.
 Opioid addiction is driving this epidemic, with 18,893 overdose deaths related to prescription pain relievers.
 Also, 78 Americans die every day from an opioid overdose.

 Recognizing the Signs

 There are five major symptoms of Vicodin addiction:

 - “Nodding out” – The person may appear to be in a daze, even during a conversation.
 If confronted on this, they may become irritable and defensive.
-This includes reduced attention span, fatigue, irritability, snappiness, anxiety, and flu-like symptoms.
+This behavior includes reduced attention span, fatigue, irritability, snappiness, anxiety, and flu-like symptoms.

 - Obsession with Vicodin – A person compulsively takes the drug, even when there is not a medical reason to do so, and may take it in various forms.
 (Vicodin can be crushed and snorted, or added to water and administered intravenously.)

 - Physical side effects – Could include paranoia, severe mood swings, passing out, nausea, and vomiting.
 Long-term effects of Vicodin abuse include liver and urinary system complications, liver damage, liver failure, and jaundice.